 This provides a set of common courses in which students develop a shared framework for understanding privilege, social frameworks, justice, and community change.
 Take four courses (16 credits):

-COMJ 160 - Introduction to Community and Justice Studies
+COMJ 160 - Foundations of Community & Justice Studies

 COMJ 270 - Power, Society, and Social Change *